djban/Custom-RVC-WebUI/README.md

   - If you were to do this yourself, check the TODOs in app.js to change the paths.
   - You would also need to install node js, along with some packages.
 - You will have to train the models through the RVC provided training, through their own web.
 - This assumes some general values for the translation - you can change them as needed, but would have to restart the website.
+- Although I've squashed many bugs, this is not bug free.
+This website definitely assumes the best intention from it's users.